yucelyilmaz/Shutterstock.com

 As AI capabilities grow exponentially, significant concerns arise regarding privacy, bias, inequality, safety, and security.
 Examining how AI risks affect users is essential to ensuring the responsible and sustainable deployment of these technologies.

-ISO/IEC 42001 AI management systems
+What is ISO/IEC 42001 AI management systems?

-- Greater confidence in AI systems,
+- develop AI systems,

 The structure of the standard